City of Deltona

 D.

-The 65th annual National Public Works Week recognizes the efforts of
+The 65th annual National Public Works Week recognizes the efforts

 Background:

-public works professionals, who are engineers, managers, and
+of public works professionals, who are engineers, managers, and

-employees at all levels of government and the private sector, who are
+employees at all levels of government and the private sector, who

-responsible for rebuilding, improving, and protecting our nation’s
+are responsible for rebuilding, improving, and protecting our nation’s

-transportation, water supply, water treatment and solid waste systems,
+transportation, water supply, water treatment and solid waste

-citizens.
+for our citizens.

 6. DELTONA COMMUNITY EVENTS: